 Schedule B shows information regarding assets for valuation purposes.
-As of June 30, 2017, assets held in trust solely to provide benefits to retirees and their beneficiaries in accordance with the terms of the Fund equal \$229,684,553.
+As of June 30, 2018, assets held in trust solely to provide benefits to retirees and their beneficiaries in accordance with the terms of the Fund equal \$383,263,046.

-Although the School Employee OPEB Fund intends to begin pre-funding benefits, the current assets have not yet accumulated to the level needed for significant long term investment.
-Therefore, the discount rate used to determine the present value of benefits needs to be reflective of the expected investment return on cash and other very short-term investments.
-For the June 30, 2017 valuation, a discount rate of 4.50% has been used for the School Employee OPEB Fund.
+Although the School Employee OPEB Fund intends to begin pre-funding benefits, there is no funding policy in place to fund the full actuarially determined contribution every year.
+Therefore, the discount rate used to determine the present value of benefits needs to be reflective of the blend between the expected investment return on long term investments and on cash and other very short-term investments.
+For the June 30, 2018 valuation, a discount rate of 4.50% has been used for the School Employee OPEB Fund.